sirnewton01/9webdraw/README.md

 # 9webdraw

-9webdraw is a Web [draw(3)][man3draw] server for Plan 9, using the HTML5 <canvas> element.
-This will allow anyone with a web browser to connect to your server and have what resembles a draw terminal.
+9webdraw is a Web [draw(3)][man3draw] server for Plan 9, using the HTML5 canvas element.
+This will allow anyone with a fully featured web browser to connect to your server and have something that resembles a draw terminal.

 NOTE: This is highly experimental and may not work very well at this stage.